lmc2179/lmc2179.github.io/drafts/multiplicative.md

 # A time series example

 Let's look at another comparison between a linear and log-linear model, this time in the time series domain.
 We'll compare the usual additive model to a log-transformed model.
 To see the difference between these two models in action, we're going to look at a [classic time series dataset of monthly airline passenger counts from 1949 to 1960](https://raw.githubusercontent.com/jbrownlee/Datasets/master/airline-passengers.csv).
-This dataset has the number of passengers, $y$, the year $X_{year}$, and the month $X_month$.
+This dataset has the number of passengers, $y$, the year $X_{year}$, and the month $X_{january}, \cdots, X_{december}$.
 We'll compare the additive model

 $$ y = \beta_{year} X_{year} + \beta_{january} X__{january} + \cdots + \beta_{december} X_{december} + \epsilon $$